 Support Publish or Perish

 The development of the Publish or Perish software is a volunteering effort that has been ongoing since 2006.
 Download and use of Publish or Perish is and will remain free (gratis), but your support toward the costs of hosting, bandwidth, and software development are appreciated.
 Your support helps further development of Publish or Perish for new data sources and additional features.

 Copyright © 2023 Anne-Wil Harzing.
 All rights reserved.
-Page last modified on Fri 20 Oct 2017 16:18
+Page last modified on Fri 25 Aug 2023 16:24

-Anne-Wil Harzing is Professor of International Management at Middlesex University, London.
+Anne-Wil Harzing is Professor of International Management at Middlesex University, London and visiting professor of International Management at Tilburg University.
+She is a Fellow of the Academy of International Business, a select group of distinguished AIB members who are recognized for their outstanding contributions to the scholarly development of the field of international business.
 In addition to her academic duties, she also maintains the Journal Quality List and is the driving force behind the popular Publish or Perish software program.